amiraabouhadid/TicTacToe/README.md

 - When either player wins or it's a tie, GAME OVER is displayed and the game is reset.

 ## Getting Started
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:
+- Clone the repository as indicated by Setup section below
+- In the local directory in which this repository is cloned, enter in the terminal or text-editor console: ./bin/main.rb.
+This will start the game in your console.
+- Enter player 1's name when prompted
+- Enter player 2's name when prompted
+- Enter a digit 1-9 when prompted.
+- Enjoy.

 ### Prerequisites
 - Text editor